squaresLab/BugZoo/README.md

 the use of monolithic virtual machines
 (e.g., [ManyBugs VM](http://repairbenchmarks.cs.umass.edu/)):

-* by using containerisation instead of virtualisation, BugZoo can ensure reproducibility with minimal sacrifice to performance, allowing you to run bigger experiments faster.
+* By using containerisation instead of virtualisation, BugZoo can ensure reproducibility with minimal sacrifice to performance, allowing you to run bigger experiments faster.
+* Since containers can be spawned in under a second, a safe, idempotent execution environment can be realistically provided for every test suite evaluation.
+* Each historical bug is provided as its own minimal Docker container image.
+  There are no assumptions that bug containers should be capable of running other software, such as a testing or repair tool that is being evaluated as part of an experiment.
+BugZoo avoids the inevitable "DLL hell" that arises from attempting to mix bugs and tools by transforming tools into portable binaries and mounting them in the execution environment at run-time.

 ## Features